5 reasons why your bone growth can be stunted

 Staying physically active plays a vital role in keeping steady bone growth to minimize the risk of fractures.
 In contrast, sedentary behaviors have negative impacts on overall health as well as bone health.
 When dynamic forces are applied to some areas of the bone, it will adapt and strengthen itself.
 Bone formation is boosted by the response of bone to exercise, and bone loss can be prevented as well.
 Vigorous activities can make you prone to risks of injury, but moderate exercise will certainly do good for bone health rather than harm.

-Children with an inactive lifestyle might have slower growth rate.
+Children with an inactive lifestyle might have a slower growth rate.

 The key to healthy bone growth is to limit your screen time and go for physical activities.
 Height-boosting sports like swimming, yoga, basketball, etc. will be greatly helpful, but even short bursts of activity such as walking in the park, dancing around the house, or skipping also have a positive effect on bone wellness.